 In some cases if your dog has skin problems then their ears will also be affected.
 Your vet will be able to examine your dog’s ears safely and advise on any tests or treatment that might be needed.

-Helping to prevent ear problems in dogs
+Helping to prevent ear infections in dogs

 To minimise the occurrence of ear infections in your dog, simply keep their ears clean and check them regularly for any signs of discharge or unusual odour.